Rafase282/MyFCCWiki/Zipline-Build-a-Wikipedia Viewer.md

 CodePen.io overrides the `Window.open()` function, so if you want to open windows using jQuery, you will need to target invisible anchor elements like this one: `<a target='_blank'>`.

 ## My HTML Code Snippet
+For the search bar I used one from this [demo.](http://codepen.io/912lab/pen/LsplC?editors=110)

 ```html